humanmade/media-weight/README.md

 This is a WIP plugin to examine the blocks added to a post and provide informative, in-editor warnings if the page weight grows to a prohibitive size.

+## What it does

+Currently, all this plugin does is to register a block editor plugin sidebar which you can click on to see the JSON entity records for all images and videos added to the post via blocks.
+It is currently aware only of the core image and video blocks.

+Ideally, it will eventually make accurate estimations of aggregate page size based on the associated media, and display a pre-publish or editor-banner warning when that size goes above a specific threshold.

 ## Development

 Download this plugin, activate it within WordPress, and run the Node build.
 In Altis, this can be done via the following commands (run them from a terminal in the project `content/plugins/` directory):